Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - **`Beamforming Report Poll`**: Utilized in 802.11ac and newer standards, these frames request beamforming feedback from client STAs to optimize directional signal transmission, enhancing overall network performance. <br><br>
 - **`VHT/HE NDP Announcement`**: Announce the start of a null data packet (NDP) transmission for Very High Throughput (VHT) and High Efficiency (HE) modes, used for channel sounding and beamforming purposes. <br><br>
 - **`Control Frame Extension and Control Wrapper frames`**: Provide additional control signaling capabilities beyond the basic control frame functions, supporting enhanced features and future extensions of the 802.11 standards.

+Key Notes on Control Frames:
+- Control frames are used to assist with the delivery of the data frames such as 802.11 acknowledgement (Ack), request to send (RTS) and clear to send (CTS) and more.

 | **Subtype Name**               | **Type** | **Subtype** | **Filter**                                  | **Description**                                                                                                  |
 |--------------------------------|----------|-------------|---------------------------------------------|------------------------------------------------------------------------------------------------------------------|